olbrichattila/galleryorganiser/README.md

 The utility will not overwrite, but skip existing file, so there is a fast way to continue where you left off, unless you switch overwrite on.

 filesplitter --src=./sourcedir --dst=./destinationdir --overwrite

+Flattern the result (ignore subdirectory names in destinatio folder)

+filesplitter --src=./sourcedir --dst=./destinationdir --flat

+(None, using the overwrite and the flat together will keep the last file copied, without overwrite it keeps the firs one if the file names are matching)

 ```